-During the three and six months ended June 30, 2018, the Company incurred expenses that are reimbursable by Surface totaling \$75, and no payments were made by Surface to the Company.
-As of June 30, 2018, the Company was due \$223 from Surface for reimbursable expenses and amounts due under the MSA and included in prepaid expenses and other current assets on the accompanying condensed consolidated balance sheets.
+As of September 30, 2018, the Company was due \$50 from Surface for reimbursable expenses and amounts due under the MSA and included in prepaid expenses and other current assets on the accompanying condensed consolidated balance sheets.

-The Company owns 3,500,000 common shares (approximately 30% issued and outstanding equity interests as of the date of this Report) of Surface.
+As of September 30, 2018, the Company owned 3,500,000 shares of Surface common stock (approximately 30% issued and outstanding equity interests).
 The Company's director, Richard L. Lindstrom and the Company's Chief Executive Officer, Mark L. Baum, are directors of Surface.
 In addition, the Company's Chief Financial Officer, Andrew R. Boll, was a director of Surface and resigned as a director of Surface concurrent with the sale of the Surface Series A Stock.
 Several employees and a director of the Company (including Mr. Baum, Dr. Lindstrom and Mr. Boll) entered into consulting agreements and provided consulting services to Surface.
 Surface is required to make royalty payments to Dr. Lindstrom of three percent (3%) of net sales of certain Surface products while certain patent rights remain outstanding.
 Dr. Lindstrom is also a principal of Flying L Partners, an affiliate of the funding investor.